aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/elul/tkhine-shabbat-mevorkhim-rosh-hodesh-elul.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 The word “lion” signifies the letter “alef ” in the word Elul.
+The "resh" stands for Rosh ha-Shanah.
 The “yud” stands for Yom Kippur.
 The “heh” stands for Hoshanah Rabba.
 When these Days of Awe come, who is not afraid?
 </div></td>
 </tr>